-Within 30 days after you move to Georgia, schedule an appointment with the Department of Driver Services, and gather your current license, Social Security number, proof of Georgia residency (bank statement, utility bill or rental contract) and proof of identity (birth certificate, passport or immigration card).
+Within 30 days after you move to Georgia, schedule an appointment with the Department of Driver Services, and gather your current license, proof of your Social Security number, two proofs of Georgia residency (bank statement, utility bill or rental contract) and proof of identity (birth certificate, passport or immigration card).
 Please create a Custom Checklist to be sure you arrive with the necessary documents.

 At the appointment, you’ll hand over your former license, pay the license fee and receive a temporary license.
 You may also choose to register to vote.
 Just a few weeks later your permanent license will arrive by mail.